FAR-Lab/Mobile_HRI_Lab_Hub/Lab3/Readme.md

 ### Part D. Sketch Again
-Now, you are aware of the dimension of the motors and the hoverboard base.
-Create 3 sketches of potential robots your team want to build.
+Now that you are aware of the dimensions of the motors and the hoverboard base, create 3 sketches of potential robot forms your team wants to build.
 Look around and see what you can automate.
 Keep the following points in mind.
 - Feel free to use the original metal plate as a supporting structure, but you can attach the wheels to pretty much anything you want.
 - As we discussed in class, be mindful of the placement of the wheels.
 Don't make a robot fall on people.